polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction.md

 Transactions without a tip use a minimal tip value of `1` for priority calculations to make sure that not all transactions end up having a priority of `0`.
 The consequence of this is that "smaller" transactions are preferred over "larger" ones.

+## Executing transactions and producing blocks

+--> which explains how blocks are build and executed

+BlockBuilder_build_inherents is first passed to include inherents -> then other extrinsics go to to pool and then -> BlockBuilder_append_extrinsic adds both types of extrinsics to build the block.

 <!-- TODO: consider moving elsewhere to more procedural / practical material.

 ## Transaction encoding